 In addition to our yearly publication, GUULR Blog serves as a space for authors to share thoughts and insights that don’t necessarily require the length and depth of a law review article.
 Visit the submissions page to learn more about writing for our blog.

-Thank you for your interest in Georgetown University Undergraduate Law Review, we hope you enjoy recently published Volume VI.
+Thank you for your interest in Georgetown University Undergraduate Law Review, we hope you enjoy recently published Volume VII.

 Editor In Chief